Maria Chabot: Dorothy Stewart

 After Chabot and Stewart met, they began a romantic relationship.
-Stewart asked Chabot to assist her with a fresco for a theater in Albuquerque.
-They lived together in Santa Fe and traveled extensively during the 1930s in Europe, Africa, and the Americas.
+They traveled together extensively during the 1930s in Europe, Africa, and the Americas.
 Through Stewart, Chabot met many influential progressive people, including benefactor Mary Cabot Wheelwright, archaeologist Jesse L. Nusbaum, and Native American pottery expert Kenneth M. Chapman.
 Grace Guest, assistant curator of Freer Gallery of Art in Washington, D.C., became her friend.
 Although their romantic relationship ended in 1939, the women remained close friends until Stewart's death in 1955.

 Career

 Advocate for Native Americans

 In 1934, Chabot went with Stewart to Santa Fe, New Mexico, where she gained employment with the New Mexico Department of Vocational Education.
 She worked at the federal Indian Arts and Crafts Board in 1935.
 With these agencies and as part of a Works Progress Administration (WPA) initiative, she photographed and documented Spanish Colonial and Native American arts and crafts in the Southwest and territorial architecture in New Mexico.
-To complete her photographic survey, she traveled throughout the Southwestern United States with Stewart in the 1930s and 1940s.
+To complete her photographic survey, she traveled throughout the Southwestern United States in the 1930s and 1940s.
 She photographed the collection of Mary Cabot Wheelwright, who was a noted collector of Navajo art, now in the Wheelwright Museum of the American Indian.
 In the 1930s, Chabot published articles on Native American arts and crafts for New Mexico Magazine to inform potential buyers on how to identify valuable works of art.